 A motivational speaker uses stories that serve both as mirrors and metaphors.
 The audience can identify themselves with the heroes of your stories.
 Stories provide a vicarious experience and show what transformation the audience will experience after reclaiming their dreams and acting on them.

-Unheard of Speaking Secrets
+Motivational Speaking Secrets

 You can transform a life.
 Your speech can give courage, hope, and power to people.
 We still need to give a speech because its force is never-ending.
 But giving speeches provides a human-to-human connection and transfer of energy you won’t get in a blog or a printed page.